 For any photographer in your life looking like they could do with a monopod upgrade, this product could have their name on it.
-The MSD36C is the entry level model in this three-strong range of carbon-fibre monopods from Benro, and it extends to 64.9 inches, folding down to 16.6 inches.
+The MSD36C is the entry-level model in this three-strong range of carbon-fiber monopods from Benro, and it extends to 64.9 inches, folding down to 16.6 inches.
 Twist locks on the leg sections plus a fast-action flip lock makes the SupaDupa MSD36C super-easy to deploy, while a wrist strap will provide extra protection for your valuable camera kit.
 The maximum payload is a generous 40kg.
 For alternatives see our best monopod (opens in new tab) guide.

 9. Lexar Multi-Card 3-in-1 USB 3.1 reader